BartekDe/PolaFigur/README.md

 # PolaFigur

-Android application calculates areas of a few geometrical figures
+Android application that calculates areas of a few geometrical figures